MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 3. From the main window, ensure **Getting started** is underlined then select **Manage role assignments**, on the right center portion of the screen.
 Alternatively, from the left navigation panel, under Privileged Identity Management, select **Azure AD roles**.

 4. You are now in the Privileged Identity Management Quick start window.
-Select **Manage Access**.
+Select **Manage**.

 5. You are now in the Contoso Roles page.
 In the search bar, on the top of the page, enter **user**.
 From the search results, select **User Administrator**.